 BIM: Arts for the 21st Century out of Barbados publishes short fiction and poetry, academic essays and critical reviews.

 BLACKBERRY: a magazine is an online literary magazine featuring black women writers and artists.
 Its goal is to expose readers to the diversity of the black woman’s experience and strengthen the black female voice in both the mainstream and independent markets.

 Bookbird, journal of International Children’s Literature.

-Caribbean Vistas – Caribbean Vistas, a refereed journal [written in English in electronic format], will serve as an academic, artistic, and cultural resource for artists, professors, researchers, students, and the global Caribbean community.
+Caribbean Vistas – Caribbean Vistas, a refereed journal, is described as an academic, artistic, and cultural resource for artists, professors, researchers, students, and the global Caribbean community.

 Chicken Soup for the Soul – You know the franchise; well, it’s a paying market but no mention of royalties only a one time fee.
 They welcome inspirational and personal stories and poetry.
 More here.

 Crazyhorse – this journal welcomes general submissions of fiction, nonfiction, and poetry from September 1st through May 31st, with the exception of the month of January, during which they only accept entries for the Crazyhorse Prizes, and the month of July, during which they only accept entries for Crazyshorts!, our annual short-short fiction contest.